 The Energy Transfer Transaction.
-On November 7, 2003, we publicly announced the signing of definitive agreements to combine our operations with those of La Grange Energy, L.P., which is engaged in the midstream natural gas business.
+On November 6, 2003, we publicly announced the signing of definitive agreements to combine our operations with those of La Grange Energy, L.P., which is engaged in the midstream natural gas business.
 La Grange Energy conducts its midstream operations through its subsidiary, La Grange Acquisition, L.P., under the name Energy Transfer Company.
 Energy Transfer's assets are primarily located in major natural gas producing regions of Texas and Oklahoma.
 The Energy Transfer transaction will create a combined entity with substantially greater scale and scope of operations.
 We believe our larger size and our entry into the midstream natural gas business will provide us with substantial internal and external growth opportunities and reduce the seasonality associated with our propane operations.

-The value of this transaction is approximately \$1.0 billion based on the average market price of our common units for the three trading days prior to and the three trading days after the time we signed the agreements related to the transaction.
+The value of this transaction is approximately \$987 million based on the average market price of our common units for the 45 trading days prior to the time we signed the agreements related to the transaction.
 At the closing of this transaction, which will occur simultaneously with the closing of this offering:

-- La Grange Energy will contribute its interest in Energy Transfer and certain related assets to us in exchange for the following consideration: - -- An amount in cash equal to \$300 million, less the amount of Energy Transfer debt in excess of \$151.5 million, less accounts payable and other specified liabilities of Energy Transfer, plus an agreed upon amount for the reimbursement of capital expenditures paid by La Grange Energy relating to the Energy Transfer business prior to closing; - -- the retirement at closing of Energy Transfer's then outstanding debt; - -- the assumption at closing of Energy Transfer's then existing accounts payable and other specified liabilities; - -- 12,140,719 of our common units and class D units, representing a value of approximately \$433.9 million; and - -- 3,742,515 special units, representing a value of approximately \$133.8 million.
+- La Grange Energy will contribute its interest in Energy Transfer and certain related assets to us in exchange for the following consideration: - -- An amount in cash equal to \$300 million, less the amount of Energy Transfer debt in excess of \$151.5 million, less accounts payable and other specified liabilities of Energy Transfer, plus an agreed upon amount for the reimbursement of capital expenditures paid by La Grange Energy relating to the Energy Transfer business prior to closing; - -- the retirement at closing of Energy Transfer's then outstanding debt; - -- the assumption at closing of Energy Transfer's then existing accounts payable and other specified liabilities;

+- -- 12,140,719 of our common units and class D units; and - -- 3,742,515 special units.